 Typical power converter tests performed at CERN are listed below.
-BW and time frame for measurements depend on the application
+BW and time frame for the measurements depend on the application

-- LF Noise at zero or Imin

-- Noise at zero or Imin

-- 3. Stability at at zero or Imin
+- Noise at zero or Imin - 2.
+Stability at zero or Imin

 7.1.1.
-Noise at Zero Performed on the internal DCCT A at I=0A @Iksps: 20.4 ppm pp FS An Idle Tone can be observed around 108 Hz with an amplitude greater than 1ppm.
+Noise at Zero Performed on the internal DCCT A at I=0A @1ksps: 20.4 ppm pp FS An Idle Tone can be observed around 108 Hz with an amplitude greater than 1ppm.
 Idle Tones will be discussed in more detail in 9.6.

-- 4. LF Noise at Inom
+- 4. Linearity

-- 5. Noise at Inom
+- 5. Reproducibility at Inom

-- 6. Stability at Inom
+- 6. Noise at Inom

-- 7. Linearity
+- 7. Stability at Inom